MarkXA/nidevconf/content/volunteers.md

 This is general information for volunteers at the NI Developer Conference.
 The initials key is available in the Volunteer email.

-[->WHERE AM I SUPPOSED TO BE WHEN?](/downloads/volunteer-agenda.pdf): this visual guide shows by what time we are expecting people to be where.
+[->WHERE AM I SUPPOSED TO BE WHEN?
+(PDF download)](/downloads/volunteer-agenda.pdf): this visual guide shows by what time we are expecting people to be where.
 This is not necessarily comprehensive, so check for your initials below.
 If you notice a discrepancy between that and the below, please let us know.

 Please do make sure you are familiar with the sections relevant to you below.